gomorpheus/morpheus-docs/getting_started/ha/percona.rst

 Once you have your database installed and configured:

 #.
-Next Create the Database you will be using with morpheus.
+Create the Database you will be using with morpheus.

    .. code-block:: bash